Certifications / Cloud

 Free Yourself from Hardware Hassles

 Purchasing hardware is expensive.
-A new state of the art server will be outdated in a few short years.
+A new state-of-the-art server will be outdated in a few short years.
 So, when it's time to retire hardware, it's worthwhile to consider transitioning those services to an AWS EC2 instance instead.
 An Elastic Compute Cloud (EC2) instance is the same concept as a Virtual Private Server (VPS).

 To launch your own EC2 server, you just need to select an appropriate AMI from the console to build a server with the OS and base software that you need, then log in and configure it as needed.
 Amazon Machine Images (AMIs) are a collection of prebuilt servers that you can choose based on your individual needs.
 You can also create your own AMI so that you can bring up multiple servers with your custom configuration.